shervinea/cheatsheet-translation/es/refresher-probability.md

 **29. Standard deviation ― The standard deviation of a random variable, often noted σ, is a measure of the spread of its distribution function which is compatible with the units of the actual random variable.
 It is determined as follows:**

 &#10230; Desviación estándar - La desviación estándar de una variable aleatoria, frecuentemente denotada por σ, es una medida de la dispersión de su función de distribución la cual es compatible con las unidades de la correspondiente variable aleatoria.
-Esta determinada de la siguiente manera:
+Se determina de la siguiente manera:

 <br>